ibm-cloud-docs/speech-to-text/language-corpora.md

 -   The `GET /v1/customizations/{customization_id}/corpora` method lists information about all corpora that have been added to a custom model.
 -   The `GET /v1/customizations/{customization_id}/corpora/{corpus_name}` method lists information about a specified corpus for a custom model.

 Both methods return the `name` of the corpus, the `total_words` read from the corpus, and the number of `out-of-vocabulary_words` extracted from the corpus.
-The methods also list the status of the corpus, which is important for checking the service's analysis of a corpus in response to a request to add it to a custom model:
+The methods also list the status of the corpus.
+The status is important for checking the service's analysis of a corpus in response to a request to add it to a custom model:

--   `analyzed` indicates that the service has successfully analyzed the corpus.
+-   `analyzed` indicates that the service successfully analyzed the corpus.
 The custom model can be trained with data from the corpus.
 -   `being_processed` indicates that the service is still analyzing the corpus.
 The service cannot accept requests to add new corpora or words, or to train the custom model, until its analysis is complete.
 -   `undetermined` indicates that the service encountered an error while processing the corpus.
-The information returned for the corpus includes an error message that offers guidance for correcting the error, for example, if you tried to add a corpus with the same name without including the `allow_overwrite` option.
+The information that is returned for the corpus includes an error message that offers guidance for correcting the error.
+For example, you might have tried to add a corpus with the same name without including the `allow_overwrite` option.
 In response to an error, you can also delete the corpus and try adding it again.

 ### Example requests and responses
 {: #listExample}